 No matter what you’re looking for from a computer for recording, there should be something in this list for you.
 Here are the best computers for recording.

-Best recording computer overall: Apple Mac Mini
+Best computer for recording overall: Apple Mac Pro

 Apple has a history of building ultra high-quality computers that work great for creative work.
 While the humble Mac mini often gets forgotten, given its recent revamp we think it’s the best computer for small and home studios — and for plenty of reasons.
 The computer comes with some pretty awesome specs under the hood.
 In the base model, you’ll get an 8th-gen Intel Core i3 processor coupled with 8GB of RAM and 128GB of storage, though it can be configured to up to a 6-core Intel Core i7 with a massive 64GB of RAM and 2TB of storage.
 We recommend at least upgrading the computer to offer the Intel Core i5 chip for home recording.
 On the back, there are more than enough ports for studio use — you’ll get four Thunderbolt 3 ports, two USB ports, a HDMI port, and more.
 Safe to say, while small, this computer is a beast in the studio.